Acropoma hanedai

 Acropoma hanedai is a species of ray-finned fish, a lanternbelly from the family Acropomatidae.
 It occurs in the north-western Pacific Ocean from southern Japan to Taiwan.
 It is a food fish which is caught by trawling.

+Size

+This species reaches a length of 13.5 cm.

+Etymology

+The fish is named in honor of Yata Haneda (1907-1995), who studied luminescent organisms, including the lanternbellies, and established the Haneda Luminous Pisces Collection at the Yokosuka City Museum in Japan.